 Newcomers to the sport are welcome to come along to a few orienteering events before joining the club.
-If you enjoy your first few events you should take out club membership, which contains many benefits – full details about SLOW and how to join the club can be found here.
+If you enjoy your first few events you should take out club membership, which contains many benefits – full details about SLOW and how to join.

 Most countryside events are held in areas of natural beauty, usually forests or heathland.
 Orienteering is a great spur to get out into the countryside and into beautiful terrain.